Lael logo

 📚 Extra examples

-• El cliente presentó un reclamo formal por el defectuoso producto.
+• El cliente presentó un reclamo por el producto defectuoso.

-The customer filed a formal complaint about the defective product.
+The customer filed a claim for the defective product.

 💡 Did You Know?